 Wi-Fi available.
 Mobile coverage is good with most networks receiving 4G coverage.

 There is oil fired underfloor heating throughout.
-Wood burning stove in the sitting room with logs provided.
+Wood burning stove in the sitting room with logs provided for the duration of your stay.

 Lookout South is semi-detached and adjoins Lookout North.
 Guests should be aware that the cottages sit on a country road which is predominately used for local access by other traffic.
 Children and dogs should be supervised in this area.
 The road is to the rear of the property.
 The garden is located at the front of the property.